This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Using the Darning Egg

-I used the darning egg a lot in this process, mostly because I was working with the thinner materials of either my son's t-shirts or my sweat pants, which were another joy to bite for my puppy this summer, but something I had invested in some Jungmaven pants and want to keep them long term.
-I did not require the darning egg for fixing a hole on a winter coat.
+I used the darning egg a lot in this process, mostly because I was working with the thinner materials of either my son's t-shirts or my sweat pants, which were both a joy to bite for my puppy this summer, but something I had invested in.
+I had bought some hemp Jungmaven pants and wanted to keep them long term.
 The darning egg helped the thinner material "spread out" as it would naturally when flat, but so that I could hold the hole closer to me and inside my hand in order to stitch across the hole when it would be "wide open" when the material was laying flat.
 I would simply put the egg under the hole and work from there.

 Mending: things I noted